Who are our members?

 Do you ever cancel walks?

 Hardly ever.
 It could happen if the leader is indisposed and no substitute person is available to lead that walk.
-Even when it is snowing or pouring with rain our walks usually go ahead, Only one walk in 2018 was cancelled, due to heavy snow, We will email all members to inform them if there is a last minute cancellation.
+Even when it is snowing or pouring with rain our walks usually go ahead, Only one walk in 2018 was cancelled, due to heavy snow, and none were cancelled in 2019.
+We will email all members to inform them if there is a last minute cancellation.

 Do I need to be able to read a map?